redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-2.rst

 Make a block not visible in the adder menu
 ------------------------------------------

+We want to prevent a user can add this App-Block directly on a page because it will be added only when a list of thumbnails is added to the page.

+To achieve that task we must tell RedKite CMS to hide this block from the blocks adder menu.

 Making a block not visible in the adder menu is simple as add the **getIsInternalBlock** method to block manager: